romits800/reading/automatic_invariant_generation/larraz_SMTBased_2013.md

 The apprach extends [colon_linear_2003.md](colon_linear_2003.md) to generate constraints for programs with arrays.
-The programs are assumed to consist of unnested loops and linear assignments, conditions and array accesses and generate invariant of the form:
+The programs are assumed to consist of unnested loops and linear assignments conditions and array accesses and generate invariant of the form:

 ![](invariant.png)